Hossam Ashour

-Hossam Mohamed Ashour Sanad Atia (حُسَام مُحَمَّد عَاشُور سَنَد عَطِيَّة, born 9 March 1986) is an Egyptian footballer who plays as a defensive midfielder.
+Hossam Mohamed Ashour Sanad Atia (حُسَام مُحَمَّد عَاشُور سَنَد عَطِيَّة, born 9 March 1986) is an Egyptian former footballer who played as a defensive midfielder.

-After progressing through the club's youth system, Ashour established himself in the first team of Al Ahly and has won 39 domestic and continental competitions with the club, the most for any player both for a single club and at the club level in general.
-He is also the third most decorated player in history, only surpassed by Lionel Messi and Dani Alves.
+After progressing through the club's youth system, Ashour established himself in the first team of Al Ahly and became one of the most decorated footballers with a single club.
 He has made more than 500 appearances in all competitions.

-Having represented Egypt at under-20 level, he made his senior international debut for Egypt in 2008 and has won 14 caps.
+Having represented Egypt at under-20 level, he made his senior international debut for Egypt in 2008 and won 14 caps in total.

 Club career

 Born in Cairo, Ashour began his career in the youth system at Al Ahly before being promoted to the first team at the age of seventeen by manager Manuel José de Jesus after attracting his attention in a youth training session.
 He made his debut in the Egyptian Premier League during the 2003–04 season during a march against El Mansoura.
 He became the youngest player in the club's history to captain the side in a match against Ittihad El Shorta during the 2009–10 season after club captain Osama Hosny was substituted.

 In 2014, Ashour made his 100th appearance in the CAF Champions League during a match against Tanzanian side Young Africans, becoming only the fourth Al-Ahly player reach the tally after Essam El-Hadary, Wael Gomaa and Shady Mohamed.

 In May 2017, Ashour was banned for four matches and fined 40,000 Egyptian pounds after being charged with assaulting a referee.
 Al Ahly manager Hossam El-Badry was also charged for an incident with the referee during the match.
 Ashour was appointed club captain in his thirteenth year with Al Ahly, winning his first trophy as captain in January 2018 in a 1–0 victory over Al-Masry in the 2017 Egyptian Super Cup.
 The trophy was his 33rd senior trophy for the club, making him the most decorated player in the club's history.

-In May 2020, Ashour decided not to renew his contract with Al Ahly.
-In October 2020, Ashour joined Al Ittihad.
+He planned to retire at end of season in 2020.
+In October 2020, after disagreements with Al Ahly, he decided to not retire yet and instead joined Al Ittihad.